tiarahe2002/cse15l-lab-reports/report2/lab-report-2-week-4.md

 And the output looks like:
 ![image](bug1.png)

 Because the empty lines will cause the `currentIndex` be less than the length of file so that the while loop is non-stop and keep print out the `currentIndex`.
-In order to fix this infinite bug, we set a `if` condition so if system didn;t find any more brackets or parentheses after the last closed bracket, the loop will break.
+In order to fix this infinite bug, we set a `if` condition so if system didn't find any more brackets or parentheses after the last closed bracket, the loop will break.

 ## Second Code change
 ---